The minimum full-time load for undergraduate students is 12 credits, including summer term. Postbaccalaureate students

-Non-degree enrollment is restricted to participants in special programs, off-campus programs, university-affiliated exchange programs, those participants with non-degree educational objectives at the university, and high school/college dual-credit enrollment.
+Non-degree enrollment is restricted to participants in special programs, off-campus programs, university-affiliated exchange programs, and high school/college dual-credit enrollment.
 (Special regulations govern high school/college dual enrollment for academically advanced students in Florida high schools.
 Non-degree enrollment is generally limited to the summer terms.

 Undergraduate students who have been denied admission to UF for any term are not eligible for non-degree registration.
 If you previously have attended UF in a degree-seeking status and did not subsequently earn a bachelor’s degree, you are not eligible for non-degree registration.